arsemi337/IT-Conference-2022/README.md

   }
 ]
 ```
-* GET: /lectures/conferenceInfo - returns general information on the conference together with the list of lectures
+* GET: /lectures/conferenceInfo - returns general information on the conference together with the list of lectures.
+Sample response to a request **localhost:{hostport}/lectures/conferenceInfo**:
 ```json
 {
   "date": "2020-06-01",